seanreed1111/sql-recipes/recipes.md

 |   3     |
 +---------+
 ```
-## Missing and nonmissing counts can be determined for subgroups as well.
+## Missing and nonmissing counts can be deterMINed for subgroups as well.
 The following query does so for each subject, providing an easy way to assess the extent to which the experiment has been completed:
 ```sql
 SELECT
     subject,